AbhinavXT/blockchain-developer-bootcamp-final-project/README.md

 ## Workflow

-1. Enter the website and connect the wallet to rinkeby network.
+1. Enter the website and connect the wallet to **Rinkeby network**.
 2. After enterning the site the user can:
    1. **Buy Charactersharacters**
       - Go to the **Home** page and click on the **Buy** button under the item which user want to buy.